The Run Down

 1. Laschet’s Inn

-The first stop on our culinary tour is Laschet’s Inn, an old-world German tavern that’s been a staple of the North Center neighborhood for over 50 years.
+The first stop on this culinary tour is Laschet’s Inn, an old-world German tavern that’s been a staple of the North Center neighborhood for over 50 years.
 A rustic sign creaks gently above the entrance.
 With its wood-shingled awning and a facade adorned with dark wooden beams, the pub seems as though it’s been lifted straight from the pages of a medieval fairytale.

 Stepping into the restaurant, the bar greets you immediately.
 An oak bar, plain and solid, is dressed with German relics.
 Wood beams overhead are reminiscent of an alpine lodge.
 Regulars huddle closely, pints in hand, eyes transfixed by the game on the TVs.
 Keep walking further back, and the noise softens as you enter the dining room in the back.